Last Updated on December 27, 2022 by ThoughtsStained

 So, after I absolutely and positively devoured The Golden Spider, I knew I had to read more of Renwick’s work.
-The second book in this series, The Silver Skull, featured the sister of the first book’s heroine, and I won’t lie: Lady Olivia annoyed me a lot in the first book, so I was a little apprehensive about reading a book with her in the front and center, but I loved the world that Renwick crafted so much, I couldn’t not read more in it.
+The second book in this series, The Silver Skull, featured the sister of the first book’s heroine.
+And I won’t lie: Lady Olivia annoyed me a lot in the first book.
+So, I was a little apprehensive about reading a book with her front and center.
+But I loved the world that Renwick crafted so much, I couldn’t not read more in it.

 Spoiler, dear reader?

 Publisher: Self-Published | Release Date: January 2017 | Pages: 490

 Age Range: Adult | Genre: Romance| Format: Paperback | Source: Borrowed

 Trained for marriage to an assigned political target, her skills lie in programming household steambots to serve tea, dress her hair…and sound the alarm while she picks locks and listens at doors.
 Humiliated by a failed assignment, she decides to redeem herself by tailing a suspected double agent.

 Struggles to cure a horrible disease have met with unexpected complications.
 The cells he engineered can make a man’s bones unbreakable, but the side effects are fatal.
 He believed the research terminated…until his sister was kidnapped by a German count.
 Her ransom?
 A cure.

 Piloting a stolen dirigible, he uncovers an unlikely stowaway: Lady Olivia.